naowalrahman/alpaca-trader/README.md

 - Missing credentials error:
   - Ensure the correct env vars are set (paper vs live) before running.
 - Import errors around `data_fetcher`, `indicators`, or `models.TradingModelTrainer`:
-  - Run from within this repo; the code auto-adds `backend/src` to `sys.path`.
+  - If you're running from within MALET, run inside the `alpaca-trader` directory.
+The code auto-adds `backend/src` to `sys.path`.
-  - If you don't have access to MALET, you can't use this package unless you modify the imports to point to your own data fetcher, indicators, and models.
+  - If you don't have access to MALET, you must modify `model_utils.py` to load your own model and generate signals.
-- Permission/401 from Alpaca:
+- Permission/401 error from Alpaca:
   - Verify key/secret pair matches the selected mode (`--paper` vs live) and that the account has access.

 ### Scheduling (optional)